ahmedaltaai/ahmedaltaai/README.md

   - python/django
   - c#
   - pine script

-- 🌱 I liked:
-  -  vueJs
-  -  typescript
-  -  nodeJs/expressJs
-  -  django/python

 - 🛹 I'm lerning:
   - Algorithms & Data Structure
-  - Cryptocurrency trading
   - Formation of Habits
   - Neurobiology

-- 🥅 Goals:
-  - [X] Build a project with VueJs
-  - [X] Build a project with NuxtJs
-  - [ ] Build a project with Svelte
-  - [ ] Build a project with Sveltekit
-  - [ ] Build a project with Flutter
-  - [ ] Build a project with Swift
-  - [ ] Build a project with Deno
-  - [ ] Deploy a fullstack project to AWS

 ### Connect with me: